 School Board Policy regarding drugs and medications taken at school has been designed for the safety of all students.
-When a student is required to take drugs or medication at school, please note that any and all medication must be delivered to the school office by a parent / guardian - NOT BY STUDENTS.
-This permission must be updated at the beginning of each school year.
+When a student is required to take drugs or medication at school, please note that any and all medication must be delivered to the school office by a parent/guardian or an adult parent representative - NOT BY STUDENTS.

-Grand Ledge Public Schools will require the following in connection with the administration of medication to the student in the school setting:
+Grand Ledge Public Schools will require the following in connection with the administration of medication to a student in the school setting:

-- The student's parent / guardian must submit, in advance, written permission to administer the medication. - The student's parent / guardian must furnish physician's instructions that are on the medication container in order to administer the medication. - Medication will be administered by a school administrator, teach or other school employee designed by the school administrator. - Medication will be administered in the presence of another adult, unless an emergency threatens the life or health of the student. - Medications with directions of "take as needed" require instructions from the parent or physician on what constitutes appropriate conditions for dispensing the dosage amount and the maximum number of times the medications can be administered during the days.
+- The student's parent/guardian must submit, in advance, written permission to administer the medication. - The student's parent/guardian must furnish physician's instructions that are on the medication container in order to administer the medication. - Medication will be administered by a school administrator, teacher, or other school employee designated by the school administrator.

+- Medication will be administered in the presence of another adult, unless an emergency threatens the life or health of the student. - Medications with directions of "take as needed" require instructions from the parent or physician on what constitutes appropriate conditions for dispensing the dosage amount and the maximum number of times the medications can be administered during the day.

 Medication will not be dispensed if these requirements are not followed.
-Please arrange to have medication given at home, if possible.
+Please arrange to have a medication given at home, if possible.

-Students with respiratory or highly allergic conditions will be allowed to carry in halers or emergency medical kits with them while at schools.
-Parent must make contact with school officials, in writing, so that proper precautions are taken and staffs are well informed as to the condition.
+Students with respiratory or highly allergic conditions will be allowed to carry inhalers or emergency medical kits with them while at school.
+Parents need to make contact with school officials in writing so that proper precautions are taken and staff are well informed as to the condition.
+At the elementary and middle school levels, over-the-counter medications requiring administration during the day must also be brought in by the parents in the original container with written directions.
+Consent forms for permission to dispense medication at school are available in the school office.